reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 In the `ExecutableTest` class, we define several tests to demonstrate the usage of the `Executable` functional interface with JUnit's timeout assertions.

 We start by initializing a list of `Long` numbers (numbers) and defining two `Executable` lambdas: `sorter` and `checkSorting`.
 The `sorter` lambda simulates a time-consuming operation by sleeping for 2 seconds and then sorting the list.
-The `checkSorting` lambda verifies that the list is in correct sort order.
+The `checkSorting` lambda verifies that the list is in the correct sort order.
 Additionally, we define another `Executable` lambda, `noChanges`, which checks that the list remains in its initial unsorted state.

-Consider following example that shows how to use `assertAll` with executable:
+Consider the following example that shows how to use `assertAll` with an executable:

 ```java
 @ParameterizedTest